hannemann/BLE-Remote-Companion/README.md

 A simple keyboard and mouse is available in the web frontend.
 Point your browser to the esp's IP and check out.

 The web frontend offers an easy, self-explanatory way to configure your IR remote.
+It is also possible to change the default keycode that is sent by a button.

 An easy to print housing for a d1 mini style esp32 can be found in the `case/D1-Mini` subfolder.

 ## Supported Hardware
 * ESP32
+  * developed and tested on D1 Mini Style ESP32:
+    * Module: ESP32-WROOM-32
+    * Chipset: ESP32-D0WDQ6
+    * 4MB Flash
+    * 520KB RAM

 ### (Strongly) Recommended Peripherals
 * TSOP4838 on PIN 23 (pin can be configured in prod_env.ini see example)